 - Minimum of 3 years attendance in a California High School

-- Whether you are a US citizen, permanent resident, DACA, hold T or U visa status, or are an alien without lawful immigration status (undocumented) you can apply
+- Whether you are a US citizen, permanent resident, DACA, hold T or U visa status, or are a migrant without lawful immigration status (undocumented) you can apply.

 - What is AB540: http://ab540.com/What_Is_AB540_.html

 Education Code section 68075.6 grants an exemption to nonresident tuition for Special

 Immigrant Visa (SIV) holders and refugee students who settled in California after

 entering the United States.
 This exemption is granted for one year from the date the

 - Iraqi citizens or nationals (and their spouses and children)who were employed by or on behalf of the U.S. Government in Iraq (Pub.L.
 No. 110-181, § 1244).

 - Afghan and Iraqi translators (and their spouses and children) who worked directly with the United States Armed Forces (Publ.L.
 No. 109-163, § 1059).